 EDUC 285A and EDUC 285B are designed to enable single-subject credential candidates to develop the pedagogical content knowledge necessary to teach their specific academic subject, Secondary English, effectively to all students.
-Special attention is paid to developing candidates' ability to use Specially Designed Academic Instruction in English (SDAIE) skills to give all students equitable access to curriculum content, as well as Universal Design for Learning (UDL) strategies and inclusive practices that support students with disabilities in the least restrictive environment.
-All single subject credential candidates are required to take Methods I and Methods II in the content area aligned with the credential they are seeking.
+Special attention is paid to developing candidates' ability to use Specially Designed Academic Instruction in English (SDAIE) skills to give all students equitable access to curriculum content.
+We will focus on inclusive practices that support students with disabilities in LRE (least restrictive environment.
+All single-subject credential candidates are required to take Methods I and Methods II in the content area aligned with the credential they are seeking.